 PAUL HVIZDA / MARK SPARKS, ENDOWED SCHOLARSHIP FUND

-In 2020, PIEF joined the Paul Hvizda and Mark Sparks funds to create a combined Memorial Scholarship fund in the name of two of our past friends and business associates.
+In 2020, PIEF combined the Paul Hvizda and Mark Sparks funds to create a joint Memorial Scholarship fund in the name of two of our past friends and business associates.
 Mark was a long-time PIEF Board Member and was great at advocating and encouraging young people to join the graphic communications industry.
 Mark and Paul were close friends for many years, and combining the scholarship to honor both men was an easy decision.

 Mark was ALWAYS there for the Association and all of our members and enjoyed sharing his experiences with young people.
 Mark had served on our Board of Directors for several years, as well as serving on the Northern Region Advisory Council.
 He will be greatly missed by everyone who knew him, as well as those who never had the chance to get to know him.